vlOd2/QuickGL/README.md

 # ℹ QuickGL
-Straightforward OpenGL and GLFW bindings for C# targeting .NET 8<br>
+Straightforward GLFW, OpenGL and OpenAL bindings for C# targeting .NET 8<br>
 The main goal is to keep the experience as similar to C/C++ as possible<br>
 This meant exporting the bindings with pointers, so **unsafe code is required**